Asylum seekers with criminal records would be more quickly removed under Biden proposal

 - Oops!Something went wrong.Please try again later.

 Homeland Security Secretary Alejandro Mayorkas participates in a fireside chat with Mike L. Sena during the National Fusion Center Association 11th Annual Training Event on March 28, 2024, at the Omni Shoreham Hotel in Washington, D.C.
-(DHS photo by Tia Dufour)
+(Tia Dufour/DHS)

 WASHINGTON — The Biden administration announced Thursday it’s proposing changes to the asylum system that would allow immigration officials to reject asylum seekers who have a criminal record that poses a threat to national security or public safety and quickly remove them.